opennode/waldur-core/docs/guide/structure.rst

       as connection between service settings and customer).

     Service
       A standalone entity.
-Represents cloud service within NodeConductor and belongs to a customer.
+Represents cloud service within Waldur and belongs to a customer.
       Customer can have any number of any services.
 If service is "available_for_all" - it will be automatically connected to each customer project.